karangupta982/system-design/04-high-level-designs/README.md

 * Learning the flow of data and communication between components.
 * Exploring design decisions that improve scalability, reliability, and fault tolerance.
 * Building a foundation for translating theoretical designs into practical implementations.

+## Next Step

+After exploring high-level designs, the next step will involve working on **Low-Level Designs (LLD)** and **implementation** of selected systems to understand their internal components in more depth.